Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 - Make good use of comments, but avoid super-obvious ones.

+- Adopt a guideline for variable usage and commenting style.

+- It's nice to line up equal signs, spaces, and commas; this helps a lot with spotting errors.

 - Have consistent indentation and styling.
-Styling is a personal preference, but keeping the styling consistent makes it easier to read!
+Styling is a personal preference, but keeping the styling consistent makes it easier to read.

 - Keep functions small!
 They can be reused for other functions.
 It also helps make it easier to read.

+- If possible, try to keep lines short by using ellipsis (...)

 - Large indents can help late at night when those 2-space indents are hard to see.